 The best place to position your thermostat is on an interior wall near the center of your home in an area that experiences natural airflow.
 It is the same principle for the best place to put a humidifier where the air is moving the most.

 In the winter, the humidity levels naturally drop as the weather cools.
 We also crank up our heating systems, which can dry out the indoor air in our homes even further.
 As the temperature rises without any humidity being added back into the air, relative humidity levels can become uncomfortably low.

-A lack of moisture can create dry indoor conditions, which can often lead to several issues such as dry/itchy skin, nosebleeds, a scratchy throat, irritated sinuses, and even damage to furniture or woodwork in your home.
+A lack of moisture can create dry indoor conditions, which can often lead to several issues such as dry/itchy skin, nosebleeds (learn more here), a scratchy throat, irritated sinuses, and even damage to furniture or woodwork in your home.

-We recommend using a hygrometer to monitor your home’s humidity levels to ensure that they stay at a healthy range between 30 and 50 percent.
+We recommend using a hygrometer to monitor your home’s humidity levels to ensure that they stay at the ideal indoor winter humidity range between 30 and 50 percent.
 If you need to add humidity to your home, consider purchasing a humidifier.
 A humidifier can quickly reintroduce moisture into the air to help maintain a healthy humidity level.